-Major: Health Sciences Degree Awarded: Bachelor of Science (BS) Calendar Type: Quarter Minimum Required Credits: 183.0 Co-op Options: One Co-op (Four years) Classification of Instructional Programs (CIP) code: 51.1199 Standard Occupational Classification (SOC) code: 11-9111
+Major: Health Sciences

+Classification of Instructional Programs (CIP) code: 51.1199 Standard Occupational Classification (SOC) code: 11-9111

 The bachelor's degree program in Health Sciences at Drexel University exposes students to a wide variety of careers in health care and related professions.
 Our emphasis on interdisciplinary study, coupled with expert faculty, gives students the opportunity to explore different facets of health-related professions before matriculating to specialized graduate programs or entering the workplace.
 Whether you are on the fast track to a career in health professions or still finding your path, our Health Sciences program offers a multitude of options for completing your degree.